 - Billing/Invoicing: Create, send, and manage outbound invoices for client work.
 Collect payments online via credit card payments or ACH bank transfers.

-- Purchase Orders: Creates financial documents that are issued to vendors when buying supplies or services.
-Can be included within accounts payable or as a standalone module depending on additional features needed, such as automatic generation based on inventory levels, or approval and requisition workflows.
+- Purchase Orders: Creates financial documents issued to vendors when buying supplies or services.
+Can be included within accounts payable or as a standalone module depending on additional features needed, such as automatic generation based on inventory levels or approval and requisition workflows.

 - Payroll: Executes employee compensation via wage calculation, check printing and direct deposit, and payroll tax management.
 Includes deductions management, benefits administration, and time tracking.